Synchronising primitive groups of diagonal type exist: Analysis

 Then the inner distribution vectors, $a$ and $b$, of a maximum clique and maximum coclique, respectively, are one of the following pairs: \begin{enumerate}[1.] \item $(1,0,0,0,0,12)$ and $(1,14,7,14,48,0)$. \item $(1,0,0,0,13,0)$ and $(1,26,13,26,0,12)$. \item $(1,0,0,26,0,12)$ and $(1,7-t,t,0,20,0)$, $0\leqslant t\leqslant 7$. \item $(1,0,0,14, 27,0)$ and $(1,13-t,t,0,0,12)$, $0\leqslant t\leqslant 13$. \item $(1,0,13,0,0,12)$ and $(1,14-t,0,t,27,0)$, $0\leqslant t\leqslant 14$. \item $(1,0,7,0,20,0)$ and $(1,26-t,0,t,0,12)$, $0\leqslant t\leqslant 26$. \end{enumerate} \end{lemma}

 \begin{proof} Let $Q = Q^\mathcal{B}$ henceforth.
 Since we are only interested in the graphs of $\mathcal{B}$ up to complementation, we may suppose without loss of generality that $a$ has at least three zero entries.
-Let $a:=(1,a_1,a_2,a_3,a_4,a_5)$ and let $b:=(1,b_1,b_2,b_3,b_4,b_5)$.
+The first entry of the inner distribution vector counts the average number of elements related to one another by the identity relation, and hence is always $1$, so we let $a:=(1,a_1,a_2,a_3,a_4,a_5)$ and let $b:=(1,b_1,b_2,b_3,b_4,b_5)$.
 Note that the sum of the entries of $a$ and $b$, respectively, yields the size of the associated clique or coclique.
 Since $a$ and $b$ represent a clique and coclique for $\Gamma$, we have

 By Theorem \ref{thm:CliquesInSchemes},

 Moreover,